dzackgarza/Qual-Review-and-Solutions/Algebra/UGA Question (with solutions)/UGA_Algebra_Qual_Solutions_stripped.md

 Let \( G \) be a nonabelian group of order \( p^3 \) for \( p \) prime.
 Show that \( Z(G) = [G, G] \).

-> Note: this is a good problem!

-> Proof due to Paco Adajar
+> Note: this is a good problem, it tests several common theorems at once.
+Proof due to Paco Adajar.

 ::: {.concept}
 ```{=tex}